 Before advertisers even launch a YouTube ad, we have some control of where we want to have our ads shown within the campaign settings.
-In the “Content exclusions” portion of your settings, there are three types of exclusions we can update.
+In the “Content exclusions” portion of your settings, there are three types of exclusions we can update (which is now easier with Google Ads dynamic exclusion lists).
 Here’s a quick overview of each one.

 Inventory Type: “Show your ads on the content that’s right for your brand”